Ludaro1024/TruckerJobL/README.md

 - Turning it into a NUI instead of NativeUI
 - Making the Selling work (selling your own truck and not selling all of them for the same $)
 - Removing the Cars if restart or stuff :D
+- stuff like, making a own sql table instead of using users

 if u have any suggestions or problems, i would advise u to create an issue here in github,